-The terms of the Program allow for DHSS to charge an administrative fee of two and one-half percent (2.5%) of total revenue less credits approved by the Council.
-This fee is for direct and indirect costs incurred by DHSS in its administration of the Program.
+The terms of the Program allow for DOH to charge an administrative fee of five percent (5.0%) and two and one-half percent (2.5%) of total revenue less credits approved by the Council, for the years ended December 31, 2022 and 2021, respectively.
+This fee is for direct and indirect costs incurred by DOH in its administration of the Program.

 The servicing agent earns its fee on a monthly basis in accordance with services provided to the Program.
-Amounts outstanding to KidsVax, LLC at December 31, 2021 and 2020 totaled \$15,686 and \$60,111, respectively.
+Amounts outstanding to KidsVax, LLC at December 31, 2022 and 2021 totaled \$25,427 and \$15,686, respectively.